dbansal2/netflix_sql_project/README.md

-# Netflix Movies and TV Shows Data Analysis using SQL
+# Netflix Movies and TV Shows Data Analysis using SQL and Power BI

 ![](https://github.com/dbansal2/netflix_sql_project/blob/main/logo.png)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
+This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL and Power BI.
+The goal is to extract valuable insights and answer various business questions based on the dataset and create an interactive and visually appealing dashboard that allows stakeholders to explore Netflix's content distribution trends.
 The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

+## Tech stacks

+- SQL
+- PowerBi Desktop
+- Excel
+- DAX language

 ## Objectives